 Ryan started out by creating toy reviews.
 In 2015, while watching a video, he asked his mother a simple question, "Mom, how come I'm not on YouTube when all the other kids are?"
 And that made all the difference!
 Since then, Ryan has created a brand out of himself with 9 different channels.
 Backed by the video monetization platform, he has achieved a net worth of $100 million.

 But this brings us to a couple of interesting questions.
 What is a video monetization platform?
-Is it YouTube?
 Is Netflix also a video monetization platform?
-Can I create and monetize videos like Ryan on my own platform?
+Can you create and monetize videos like Ryan on my own platform?
+What happens if you monetize your video?
 What’s the best way to monetize?
-Can I create a platform like Netflix or Hulu without any programming knowledge?
-What should be my strategy?
+What should be your monetization strategy?

 Well, take a deep breath.
 You are asking all the right questions.
 Let’s get them answered one by one.